7 ways to finance your Christmas spending

 While credit cards (understandably) get a bad rap, you can make your credit card work for you.

 Avoid taking out cash with your credit card though.
-The interest rate on cash withdrawals is usually far higher than the interest rate on purchases and interest is applied immediately, meaning there’s no interest-free period.
-Withdrawing cash with your credit card is also a big no-no if you’re looking to apply for a mortgage anytime soon as it can negatively affect your application.
+The interest rate on cash withdrawals is usually far higher than the rate on purchases and interest is applied immediately, meaning there’s no interest-free period.
+Withdrawing cash with your credit card is also not advised if you’re looking to apply for a mortgage anytime soon as it can negatively affect your application.

 Some other pointers: